2018ik/2018ik.github.io/_wiki/spirit.markdown

 ### Spirit of Reality

-The Spirit of reality such as in John 14:17 shows that in the whole universe, only One is real, and reveals to man the things of God.
-Being in the Spirit is required for anything we experience to be real.
+The Spirit of reality such as in John 14:17 and 16:13 is for the things of God to be made real to man.
+For example, the reality of the divine incorporation is only known through the Spirit of reality (John 14:20).

+The Spirit must reach us for anything we experience to be real.
 For example, the Spirit is the reality of peace.
 In Ephesians 2:17, peace was announced as the gospel, but sometimes we are not at peace.
 The Spirit of reality guides us into real peace, which is God as peace.
 Furthermore, the Spirit is the reality of resurrection, and of Christ's all-inclusive death.
 To experience Christ as death and resurrection, as the wheat and barley, we need to Spirit of reality.

 This Spirit can be seen working through the apostles to reveal to them truths necessary for the building up of the church.
 For example, the gospel of John was written around A.D.
 90, after the consummation of the Spirit of reality.
 During the time of the gospels, the disciples did not understand many of the things that Jesus said to them.
 Now in retrospect, John adds commentary which states that though they did not understand what Jesus spoke at the time, they did now (John 2:20-22; 12:15-16).